appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 If you want to execute a action based on the response from another query, you can enable *JS* and add your JS Code.
 Alternatively, you can create a JSObject and define a JavaScript function for the desired logic.

-1. Create a JSobject and add the code.
+1. Create a JSObject and define a function to execute custom JavaScript logic.

 <dd>